Walmart Plus Week: The best deals at Walmart you can shop right now

 The best Walmart deals in this article:

-The experts at CBS Essentials have selected the top Walmart deals and clearance offers live on the retailer's site.
-You can also shop everything on sale right now below.
+The experts at CBS Essentials have selected the top Walmart+ Week deals.

 Join Walmart+ for half price

-Walmart+, the retailer's premium shopping membership, is half off this weekend ahead of Walmart Plus Week.
+Walmart+, the retailer's premium shopping membership, is half-off during Walmart+ Week.
 Walmart+ offers subscribers free two-day shipping on Walmart.com orders, plus same-day delivery of orders over $35 from your local Walmart store.

-Walmart+ members also get priority access to the best deals during Walmart+ Week, starting July 10.
-Members will be able to get a 65" Roku 4K TV for $398, a huge Coleman camping tent for $99, a 15.6" HP laptop for $199, Samsung+ earbuds for $49, plus many more deals.
-You can preview all the Walmart+ Week deals here.

 Oh, and did we mention that Walmart+ members also get a login to Paramount+ included?